Assign optimization for algorithmic differentiation reuse index management strategies: Introduction

 which is the standard way to describe the reverse mode of AD.
 By suitable choices of $\bar y$, various derivatives of the computer program can be computed.
 For example, if $m=1$ and $\bar y=1.0$, $\bar x$ is the gradient of $F$ evaluated at $x$.

 During a single evaluation of \eqref{eq.adjRel}, the reverse mode of AD avoids the computational cost of setting up the full Jacobian $\frac{d F}{d x}$.
-Instead, an evaluation on the statement level is performed that is equivalent to the computation of the matrix vector product.
-Let $w = \phi(v)$ be a statement in the computer code with $\phi\colon \R^n \rightarrow \R$ and $n \in \N$. $\phi$ might be a single elementary operation or a composition of multiple elementary operations.
+Instead, an evaluation on the statement level is performed that is equivalent to the computation of the matrix-vector product.
+Let $w = \phi(v)$ be a statement in the computer code with $\phi\colon \R^k \rightarrow \R$ and $k \in \N$. $\phi$ might be a single elementary operation or a composition of multiple elementary operations.
 For each statement, reverse AD computes the adjoint update as

-The order of statement evaluation is reversed, that is, if we have statements $\phi_i$ with $ i = 1 \ldots l$ for the primal evaluation, we need to evaluate Equation \eqref{eq.genRev} for $i$ running from $l$ to $1$.
+The order of statement evaluation is reversed, that is, if we have statements $\phi_i$ with $ i = 1 \ldots s$ for the primal evaluation, we need to evaluate Equation \eqref{eq.genRev} for $i$ running from $s$ to $1$.
 In more general terms, the adjoint information is propagated from the outputs to the inputs, which corresponds to the evaluation of the chain rule in reverse order.
 Since the reverse run requires information that is only available after the primal evaluation is finished, certain information needs to be stored by AD such that the reversal is possible.
 The process of recording this information alongside the primal computation is known as taping.
+In operator overloading AD tools, the tape is created by exchanging the computational type, like \ic{double}, with a so-called active type, like \ic{codi::RealReverse}.
+The active type overloads all operators and mathematical functions.
+In addition to the primal computational logic, the overloads are used to store the information for the reverse AD path on the tape.